xpack/web-jekyll/pages/core/xpm/install.md

 ## Miscellaneous

-The official page explaining how to install `npm` in a custom folder is [How to Prevent Permissions Errors](https://docs.npmjs.com/getting-started/fixing-npm-permissions#option-two-change-npms-default-directory).
+The official page explaining how to install npm in a custom folder is [How to Prevent Permissions Errors](https://docs.npmjs.com/getting-started/fixing-npm-permissions#option-two-change-npms-default-directory).

 ## `npx`

-If, for any reason, you decide not to install `xpm`, you can still benefit from it by using `npx`, as a trampoline to start `xpm`:
+If, for any reason, you decide not to install xpm, you can still benefit from it by using `npx`, as a trampoline to start xpm:

 ```console
 $ npx xpm --version